“Why are my nipples puffy?”

 When the male areola projects outward, it can cause the nipples to look “puffy” or “pointy.”

 This is one of the most common questions we get asked.
-Watch Dr. Truong explain one of the most common signs of gynecomastia or read on.
+Watch Dr. Truong explain why puffy nipples are one of the common signs of Gynecomastia.

-1. Enlargement of the male breast tissue under and around the nipples
+1. Male Puffy Nipples: Enlargement of the male breast tissue under and around the nipples.

-The enlarged tissue is distinct from and not related to the chest muscle.
-Some men may find that their gynecomastia doesn’t go away when they lose weight or work out their chest area.
-In fact, when the chest muscle is more developed sometimes it can make the appearance worse.
+The enlarged male breast tissue is distinct from and not related to the chest muscle.
+Some men may find that their puffy nipples do not go away when they lose weight or work out their chest area.
+When the chest muscle is more developed, sometimes it can make puffy nipples worse or more noticeable.

 2. Enlarged or “puffy” areola and nipples in men

 Puffy nipples are usually associated with Gynecomastia.
 The enlarged breast gland tends to push the nipple and areola outward, which causes the nipple to look “puffy.”

 3. Female breast-like appearance to the male chest area